Samuel Gustafson

-Samuel Gustafson (born 11 January 1995) is a Swedish professional footballer who plays as a midfielder for BK Häcken and the Sweden national team.
+Samuel Gustafson (born 11 January 1995) is a Swedish professional footballer who plays as a midfielder for J1 League club Urawa Red Diamonds and the Sweden national team.

 Club career

 On 2 September 2019, he signed a multi-year contract with the Serie B club Cremonese.

 On 9 July 2021, he returned to BK Häcken on a three-year contract.

+On 29 December 2023, Gustafson signed for J1 League side Urawa Red Diamonds on a permanent transfer, where he was reunited with manager Per-Mathias Høgmo, who left BK Häcken a few days earlier.
+Gustafson made his debut for the club, starting the whole game, in a 2-0 lost against Sanfrecce Hiroshima in the opening game of the season.

 International career

 Gustafson represented the Sweden U21 team a total of seven times between 2015 and 2016.
 He made his full international debut for Sweden on 16 November 2022 in a friendly game against Mexico, playing the full 90 minutes in a 2–1 win.

 Personal life

-His twin brother, Simon, also a footballer, is Samuel's teammate at BK Häcken.
+Gustafson's twin brother, Simon Gustafson, also a footballer, was Samuel's teammate at BK Häcken.